pkgdist/gist-scan/README.md

 ## License

-MIT License © 2024 SoftDist
+MIT License © 2024 Lyns A.